Decoding Payroll Reconciliation

 2. Prep Accounting Software

-Determine how granular you want to organize payroll taxes on the chart of accounts.
-Options include:
+- Determine how granular you want to organize payroll taxes on the chart of accounts.
+Options include: - Salaries & Wages

 3. Define the Reconciliation Period